mkaz/termgraph/README.md

-  --delim DELIM         Custom delimiter, default , or space --verbose             Verbose output, helpful for debugging --label-before        Display the values before the bars --version             Display version and exit
+  --delim DELIM         Custom delimiter, default , or space --verbose             Verbose output, helpful for debugging --label-before        Display the values before the bars --no-readable         Disable the readable numbers --percentage          Display the number in percentage --version             Display version and exit
 ```